 This project researched the participation of disabled lesbian, gay, bisexual and transgender (D/LGBT) people in community groups.
 On Safe Ground was funded by Communities Scotland, the Scottish Executive’s housing and regeneration agency as part of its equalities work.
 The research was carried out by Avanté Consulting, working with the Disability Rights Commission and the Equality Network.
-We hope this research will help LGBT, disability and mainstream organisations become more inclusive and responsive to the various needs of the people using their services.

 The Equality Network works to promote the equality and rights of all LGBT people and communities in Scotland.
 To meaningfully achieve this we must acknowledge and address the inequalities and exclusions that can exist within our communities, as well as celebrating the diversity of LGBT people.
 We welcome this excellent report for highlighting the experiences, expertise and insights of disabled LGBT people, and challenging the marginalisation that they continue to face.
 We strongly believe that diversity and rights can best be promoted by building alliances and working across equality strands.
 We would therefore like to thank Communities Scotland and the Disability Rights Commission, not just for their support for this particular project, but also for their ongoing commitment to partnership work and cross-strand approaches.
 Finally we would like to extend our thanks to all the people and organisations that gave their valuable time to contribute to this research, and to all the staff at Avante for their involvement and support.